ADVICE FOR TRAVELLERS NEW VERSION May 2023

-The NHS has a very comprehensive website, giving the information you need to identify any vaccines advised for trips abroad and to ensure that you stay as healthy as possible.
-This can be found at www.fitfortravel.nhs.uk
+The NHS has a very comprehensive website, giving the information you need to stay healthy during your trip abroad.

 The following vaccinations are commonly required for many holiday destinations, and are free of charge on the NHS:

 - Hepatitis A

 • Diphtheria, tetanus & polio – If you have had 5 vaccinations in your life you may be covered.
 Boosters required every 10 years for some destinations only.

 • Hepatitis A – if you have had two vaccinations, you are covered for 25 years (from the 2nd dose)

 • Typhoid – booster required every 3 years (for travel purposes only)

 These can be administered by a nurse at this surgery, if needed.
 Please book a 10 minute telephone appointment with a nurse a minimum of 4 weeks before travel to inform them of your vaccination history and to be advised on vaccination need and stock levels.